bahrus/be-alit/README.md

 </script>
 <ul be-alit-vm='["He", "She", "They", "Other"]' be-alit-with=listerine></ul>
 ```

+> [!NOTE]
+> Originally, I was going to support built-in inline event handlers for a more elegant solution.
+However, the powers that be chose to not accommodate that approach, when applying minimal security measures, hence the solution that is before us.

 Our registered "listerine" literator is quite reusable.
 Having defined it, we can reuse it throughout the application, as long as we pass in a view model that conforms to the same structure, and we want the output to match the same HTML pattern as well.